awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 Transaction ID wraparound is still possible even when RDS tunes the autovacuum parameters\.
 We encourage you to implement an Amazon CloudWatch alarm for transaction ID wraparound\.
 For more information, see the blog post [Implement an Early Warning System for Transaction ID Wraparound in Amazon RDS for PostgreSQL](https://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.

-With adaptive autovacuum parameter tuning enabled, RDS will begin adjusting autovacuum parameters when the CloudWatch metric `MaximumUsedTransactionIDs` reaches the greater of the following values:
+With adaptive autovacuum parameter tuning enabled, RDS will begin adjusting autovacuum parameters when the CloudWatch metric `MaximumUsedTransactionIDs` reaches the value of the `autovacuum_freeze_max_age` parameter or 500,000,000, whichever is greater\.
-+ 500,000,000
-+ The autovacuum parameter `autovacuum_freeze_max_age`

 RDS continues to adjust parameters for autovacuum if a table continues to trend toward transaction ID wraparound\.
 Each of these adjustments dedicates more resources to autovacuum to avoid wraparound\.
 RDS updates the following autovacuum\-related parameters:
 + [autovacuum\_vacuum\_cost\_delay](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-VACUUM-COST-DELAY)